 Despite its limitations, the AirTag works well in specific pet tracking scenarios.
 It’s not a GPS tracker, but it doesn’t need to be for every situation.

 Indoor cats that occasionally escape.
-If your cat slips out a door in a suburban neighborhood, the Find My network will likely pick up the AirTag within a block or two.
+According to Apple, the Find My network uses over a billion active devices worldwide.
+If your cat slips out a door in a suburban neighborhood, nearby Apple devices may relay the AirTag.
 The compact size fits cat collars without weighing them down.

 Backup tracker on a GPS collar.
 Attaching a $29 AirTag alongside a dedicated GPS tracker gives you redundancy.
 If the GPS collar battery dies or the cellular network drops, the AirTag provides a fallback location signal through the Find My network.